ArchiDog1998/RotationSolver/docs/RotationDev/character.md

 # Character

 The last source of information is character.
-Very inportant.
+Very important.

 ## Basic